Each year photographers from around the World submit their best, most creative personal images to

 One of my images of a thermal feature in the Norris Geyser Basin at Yellowstone National Park was selected for the show.

-Check the G2 Gallery web site for more details.
+Check the G2 Gallery web site to see images from the entire exhibit.

 With over 45,000 submissions from over 100 countries my image of an Ancient Bristlecone Pine and the Milky Way was selected as a finalist.

-APA LA is holding its fifth annual curated personal photography exhibition with the 100 images that were selected for the exhibition from all the entries.
+APA LA held its fifth annual curated personal photography exhibition with the 100 images that were selected for the exhibition from all the entries.

 This year's work was reviewed by guest curator: Julie Grahame.
 The exhibition started with a Gala Opening Reception at the Santa Monica Airport in a large gallery space.
 After that the exhibition will rotate through some of the most creative advertising agencies in Los Angeles, including Saatchi LA, and Ignited.